saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

     *   **Top 10 Comments:** The raw text of the 10 most popular comments is explicitly listed in the analysis report for direct user review.

 ### 2.3.
 Multi-Video Comparison Analysis
-*   **Compare Multiple Videos:** Users can input two or more YouTube video links to perform a comparative sentiment analysis.
+*   **Compare Multiple Videos:** Users can input two or more YouTube video links to perform a comparative sentiment analysis. **See the full picture by comparing sentiment across videos.**
 *   **Reliability Note:** For reliable and stable performance, multi-video comparisons are currently limited to a **maximum of 3 videos simultaneously**.
-*   **Custom Comparative Questions:** Similar to single video analysis, users can add custom questions specifically tailored for comparative insights, with desired word count limits. **These are now unlimited for all tiers.**
+*   **Custom Comparative Questions:** Similar to single video analysis, users can add custom questions specifically tailored for comparative insights, with desired word count limits. **We don't meter your curiosity.
+Ask unlimited questions, on any plan.**
 *   **Intelligent Comparison Caching with Staleness Logic:** Multi-comparisons are also cached.
 If a comparison of the exact same set of videos exists, it will be retrieved.
     *   **Staleness Check:** A multi-comparison is considered "stale" after a predefined period (e.g., 30 days) or if any of its individual constituent video analyses are stale.
 If stale, or if a user explicitly requests it, a **full re-comparison** will be performed, ensuring all underlying video data is fresh and then re-generating the comparative insights and blog post.
     *   **Dynamic Custom Q&A:** New custom comparative questions are always processed, answered, and merged with existing ones, then updated in the database.